wp-plugins/easy-adsense-lite/readme.txt

 Easy AdSense is the freely distributed version of a premium plugin.
 The [Pro version](https://buy.thulasidas.com/easy-adsense "Pro version of the Easy AdSense plugin") gives you more benefits -- lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.
 The Pro version costs $4.95, and is appropriate if you expect to make more than $100 of ad revenue from your site.

-Note that support is *not* included.
-Each [support question](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HYZ5AWPYSC8VA "Ask a support question via PayPal") (for both the Lite and Pro versions) will be charged at $0.95.
-The same charges will apply for follow-up questions as well.
-In other words, support pricing is on a per-question basis, not a per-issue basis.
+= How can I contact the plugin author if I need help? =

+This plugin uses a paid support model in order to manage the support load.
+Each [support ticket](http://support.thulasidas.com "Ask a support question") will be charged at $0.95 for the Lite version (and for the Pro version after a short free support period).
+The support ticket is valid for 48 hours, and further follow-up questions will call for a new support ticket.

 = I still don't get it.
 Porn and site block - that you already have during Asdense ad setup? =